 Schools told us they adopted cohort entry because it would benefit new entrants, their whānau, and the school.
 Cohort entry:

 - supported new entrant social and emotional wellbeing as they started in groups, sometimes with friends from early learning.
-For some children, this meant a better sense of belonging, less anxiety, and quicker settling - supported learning for new entrants and their peers as teachers had uninterrupted blocks of time to teach - supported whānau wellbeing as their children settled well into school, and created opportunities for them to connect with other whānau and the school - helped teachers plan ahead for groups of new children and have more time to teach as they knew when the next group of children were due to start - enabled schools to plan transition events and activities that reached more whānau at the same time, and connected whānau to each other and the school.
+For some children, this meant a better sense of belonging, less anxiety, and quicker settling - supported learning for new entrants and their peers as teachers had more time to teach - supported whānau wellbeing as their children settled well into school, and created opportunities for them to connect with other whānau and the school - helped teachers plan ahead for groups of new children and teach in uninterrupted blocks as they knew when the next group of children were due to start - enabled schools to plan transition events and activities that reached more whānau at the same time, and connected whānau to each other and the school.